IanGluesing/Lorping/README.md

 # Lorping: (Lo)Ra F(r)equency Hop(ping)

-The following demonstrates simple frequency hopping using a predefined hop table, shared time pulse, and LoRa tx/rx pair.

-Hardware used:

-- 1x Jetson Orin Nano Super Dev Kit
-- 2x Arduino Giga R1 Wifi
-- 2x Waveshare Core1262 HF LoRa Module with ufl/sma connector and antenna
+Lorping is an experimental implementation of time-synchronized frequency hopping for LoRa and FSK using the Semtech SX1262 transceiver.
+Two SX1262 radios share a predefined frequency-hop table and synchronized timing source, allowing both the transmitter and receiver to change operating frequency according to the same hop schedule.

+The project uses Arduino Giga R1 WiFi boards to control the SX1262 radios and a Jetson Orin Nano to provide synchronized timing pulses.
+The system demonstrates frequency-hopped point-to-point communication and provides automated tests for data networking and audio transmission over both LoRa and FSK.

 ## High Level Diagram